Clinical Trial SafetyLearn why you should consider enrolling in a research study and understand your rights and protections as a research participant.

-Clinical trial safety
+Clinical trial safety for participants

 Participation in research sometimes carries risk.
 Some studies carry very small risks, while others—particularly those involving new medications—may carry significant risks.